kotik98/entangle-blockchain/docs/api/proto-docs.md

 <a name="ethermint.evm.v1.DynamicFeeTx"></a>

 ### DynamicFeeTx
-DynamicFeeTx is the data of EIP-1559 dinamic fee transactions.
+DynamicFeeTx is the data of EIP-1559 dynamic fee transactions.

 | Field | Type | Label | Description |